Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Bnnn** Blue component, 0-255
 * **Wnnn** White component, 0-255 (Only for RGBW NeoPixel, RepRapFirmware 3.3 and later)
 * **Pnnn** Brightness, 0-255 (RepRapFirmware 2.03 and later)
+* **Ynn** Brightness, 0-31 (alternative to P 0-255)
 * **Snnn** Number of individual LEDs to set to these colours
 * **Fn** Following command action.
 F0 (default) means this is the last command for the LED strip, so the next M150 command starts at the beginning of the strip.
 F1 means further M150 commands for the remainder of the strip follow this one.
+* **En** (RRF 3.5 and later only) LED strip number, default 0.
+See M950.
-* **Xn** LED type: X0 = DotStar (default prior to RRF 3.2), X1 = RGB NeoPixel (default in RRF 3.2 and later), X2 = bit-banged RGB NeoPixel, X3 = RGBW NeoPixel (from RRF 3.3), X4 = bit-banged RGBW NeoPixel (from RRF3).
+* **Xn** (RRF 3.4 and earlier only) LED type: X0 = DotStar (default prior to RRF 3.2), X1 = RGB NeoPixel (default in RRF 3.2 and later), X2 = bit-banged RGB NeoPixel, X3 = RGBW NeoPixel (from RRF 3.3), X4 = bit-banged RGBW NeoPixel (from RRF3).
 This parameter is remembered from one call to the next, so it only needs to be given once.
 Not all boards support all the modes.
 On the Duet 3 Mini, X1 and X3 select the NeoPixel output on the main board, while X2 and X4 address the RGB LEDs on some 12864 displays.
-* **Ynn** 'Brightness, 0-31 (alternative to P 0-255)
-* **Qnnn** (optional) Use specified SPI frequency (in Hz) instead of the default frequency.
+* **Qnnn** (optional, RRF 3.4 and earlier only) Use specified SPI frequency (in Hz) instead of the default frequency.
 This parameter is not normally needed, and is only processed if X parameter also present.
 When using NeoPixels, only frequencies in the range 2.4 to 4MHz will work.

 ### Examples
 <br>